bb-io/AIUtilities/README.md

 <!-- begin docs -->

+Blackbird Prompts is a collection of pre-engineered prompts designed to work seamlessly with any AI model of your choice.

 ## Actions

 ### Interpret
--**Interpret MQM Analysis** Interpret AI response of MQM analysis
+- **Interpret MQM Analysis** Interpret AI response of MQM analysis

 ### Prompt
--**Summary prompt** Get prompt for summarizing text -**Generate edit prompt** Get prompt for editing the input text given an instructions -**Post-edit MT prompt** Get prompt for reviewing MT translated text and generating a post-edited version -**Find translation issues prompt** Get prompt for reviewing text translation and generating a comment with the issue description
+- **Summary prompt** Get prompt for summarizing text
+- **Generate edit prompt** Get prompt for editing the input text given an instructions
+- **Post-edit MT prompt** Get prompt for reviewing MT translated text and generating a post-edited version
+- **Find translation issues prompt** Get prompt for reviewing text translation and generating a comment with the issue description
--**Translate prompt** Get prompt for localizing the provided text -**Get localizable content from image prompt** Get prompt for retrieving localizable content from image
+- **Translate prompt** Get prompt for localizing the provided text
+- **Get localizable content from image prompt** Get prompt for retrieving localizable content from image

 ## Feedback